 And apparently, getting a pet was a wise choice.
-Studies have shown that dog owners have more than a 20% lower chance of death, and my guess is that rabbit owners live even longer. 😉The downside?
+Studies have shown that dog owners have more than a 20 percent lower chance of death, and my guess is that rabbit owners live even longer. 😉The downside?
 Caring for our furry, feathered, and reptilian friends can be expensive.
 Here are some easy ways to save money on pets.

 Compare prices